IU-PR/xai/content/docs/Groups/Megatoken.md

 Here:

-1. Green line represents reconstruction accuracy
+1. Green shows reconstruction accuracy — how well the decoder recreates the original text,
-2. Red line is overall compression ratio
+2. Red line tracks the overall compression ratio — how many tokens are retained vs. dropped.
-3. Cyan, magenta, yellow, and black lines are compression ratios at each layer
+3. Cyan, magenta, yellow, and black lines show compression ratios at different layers of the encoder.

-Also, we calculated accuracy, Self-BLEU and ROUGE metrics over the test set:
+To quantify performance, we measured three metrics on the test set:

 <table style="width: fit-content; margin: auto">
     <tr>